SeamusFreitag/Live-Project/offensive/offensive-3-admin-access/README.md

 Forwarded the request.
 The server accepted the injected field, created the new user, and stored `role: admin` on the record.
 The "Admin Registration" challenge flag fired.

-This is a mass assignment vulnerability (OWASP calls it Broken Object Property Level Authorization).
+This is a mass assignment vulnerability.
 The backend blindly persists whatever fields the client sends, so any client-side restriction on which fields exist is irrelevant.
 Remediation: server-side allowlist of writable fields on user creation, assign role/privilege fields server-side only based on server-controlled logic, never trust the client to set its own privilege level.

 User registration form on the frontend showing only expected fields: